husamettinarabaci/rustExam/en/questions/section-10/question-100.md

-## 📚 Section: Traits
+## 📘 Section: Structs II
-### 🔹 Category: Operator Overloading
+### 🔹 Category: Methods and Static Variables
-#### ❓ Question 100: Operator overloading with traits
+#### ❓ Question 100: Method with static variables

-Write a Rust struct and overload an operator for it using traits.
+Write a Rust method that uses a static variable.

-- Implement the `Add` trait for a struct.
+- Define a struct and implement a method that accesses or modifies a static variable.
-- Demonstrate usage in `main`.
+- Demonstrate how to use the method and explain any safety considerations.

-🔧 **Task:** Show how to overload operators using traits in Rust.
+🔧 **Task:** Use a `static` variable in a method implementation and show how to access or modify it safely.